freedomofpress/securedrop/docs/install.md

 ### Passphrases

 A SecureDrop installation will require at least two roles, an admin and a journalist, and a number of secure and unique passphrases.
 The Secure Viewing Station, which will be used by the journalist, also requires secure and unique passphrases.
-The lists below outline the accounts, passphrases and two-factor secrets that will be provisioned during an install.
+The list below can be used as a checklist to ensure that you, during the installation process, create the accounts, passphrases and two-factor secrets that are required by SecureDrop.

 #### Admin